 (Najib’s NEM – looks good on paper but will it stick in reality?
-Can Malaysians afford to make that leap of faith with Najib’s ideas and face the world?)
+Can Malaysians afford to make that leap of faith with Najib’s ideas and face the world?
+Image source: Research Gate)

-Najib have just launched New Economic Model (some says identical to Pakatan Rakyat’s economy model) which supposedly replaces the New Economic Policy.
+Najib has just launched NEM or in full, New Economic Model (some says identical to Pakatan Rakyat’s economy model) which supposedly replaces the New Economic Policy.
 But the question is what the impact on Malaysia and its people is?

-The gist of NEM framework as reported by Reuters is as follows:-
+The gist of the NEM framework as reported by Reuters is as follows:-

 - To list stakes in two Petronas [PETR.UL] units